 Data is being collected in September and October 2020 via Qualtrics Survey Software and Qualtrics’ sample recruitment services.
 1500 adults will fill out a 15-minute survey.
 The study sample is nationally representative, meaning that the proportion of participants will reflect the U.S. adult population in terms of educational attainment, gender, and household income.
 We also over-sampled ethnic minorities to ensure that their attitudes, experiences, and perceptions can be assessed adequately.

-For additional information (e.g., measures used, codebook, participant details) on this study, please feel free to email [email protected] or principal investigators from the Worldview Foundations Research Team: Dr. Kevin McCaffree and Dr. Anondah Saide.
+For additional information (e.g., measures used, codebook, participant details) on this study, please feel free to contact the principal investigators: Dr. Kevin McCaffree and Dr. Anondah Saide.

 Science is fundamentally a collaborative endeavor.
 Your contributions, whether concrete (i.e., monetary) or abstract (i.e., ideas) are important to us.
 There are many ways you can become involved or contribute to the Skeptic Research Center.
 Fund our studies.
 Provide feedback.
 Submit an idea by email.